Leonard Asper: Anthem Sports & Entertainment Corp.

+In September 2010, Asper formed Sygnus Ventures, established to invest in and nurture digital media companies.
+On December 8, 2010, Asper's Sygnus Corp. acquired a "significant ownership stake" in Anthem Sports & Entertainment, the parent company of Fight Network and several other sports-oriented specialty channels.

+Philanthropy

 Asper served on the Board of Trustees of Brandeis University for five years, during which time he founded the Asper Center for Global Entrepreneurship atBrandeis International Business School.
 He currently serves on the board of overseers of Brandeis IBS.
 Asper also served for five years on the board of the University of Winnipeg Foundation and holds an honorary doctorate in laws from that institution.

 Asper is the vice chair of the Asper Foundation and a member of the board of governors of the Saul and Claribel Simkin Center, a seniors' housing complex in Winnipeg.

-Asper and his wife Susan founded the Joshua Foundation, which contributes to the arts, health care and general community services, primarily in Winnipeg.
-The Joshua Foundation also serves as the sponsor for the Joshua Project, which focuses on addressing inner city issues in Winnipeg, including refugees, victims of abuse, adult education, youth and recreation, and support for aboriginal services.